delobos/COP1500personalproject/README.md

 1. Learned about Comparison operators and how to Chain them with Logic statements ( ==, !=, <, >, <=, >=, and, or, not)
 2. Learned about if, elif, and else logic statements and their uses with booleans.
 3. Learned about for loops and how to use them in lists, tuples, and dictionaries.
 Along with proper indentation.
+4. Learned about methods and how to find what i can do and what that method does by asking for help().
+Also where and how to access documentation on Python.
+5. Learned how to create and define a function and its uses.
+6. Learned how to use *args and "* *kwargs" in functions